jlaroche/Documentation-en/docs/Data_Standardization/index.md

 * **Permanent identifiers**: Given the need to reference vocabulary and other data resources on the web, standardization work often involves a kind of value called a **permanent identifier** reference that points to a resource like a dataset, document, or vocabulary term detail page.
 For a web reference this is called a **permanent URL or "purl"**, such as [http://purl.obolibrary.org/obo/OBI_0001167](http://purl.obolibrary.org/obo/OBI_0001167).
 Once a purl goes into circulation on the web, it is expected to remain there so it can always retrieve the resource, or, if what it points to becomes archaic or discontinued, a "deprecated" code response.
 Additionally, if a newer vocabulary or resource replaces it, a replacement identifier is indicated.
 This way data content can be updated to harmonize and simplify federation and querying.

 * **Structured vocabulary**: We use the term "structured vocabulary" to describe a file of vocabulary terms such as a taxonomy or ontology that includes attribute details to some extent - such as plain english or other language names, coding names, purls, definitions, and attribute semantics such as hierarchies of terms.
-There are many places to find structured vocabularies as a whole, or by term, including:
+There are many structured vocabulary catalogues as lists or searchable portals, including:

-* CGIAR has published a resource of common [Ontologies for agriculture](https://bigdata.cgiar.org/ontologies-for-agriculture/).
+  * The international CGIAR agricultural research agency has published a resource of common [Ontologies for agriculture](https://bigdata.cgiar.org/ontologies-for-agriculture/).
-* [AgroPortal](https://agroportal.lirmm.fr/) is another source of agriculture research vocabulary.
+  * [AgroPortal](https://agroportal.lirmm.fr/) supported by a number of leading French research agencies is another source of agriculture research vocabulary.
-* [OBO Foundry](https://obofoundry.org/) is a collaborative effort of life science ontologies related to agriculture, biology, climate, and ecology research, all operating within an aligned curational methodology.
+  * [OBO Foundry](https://obofoundry.org/) is a multi-agency collaborative effort of life science ontologies related to agriculture, biology, climate, and ecology research, all operating within an aligned curational methodology.
+  * [OLS](https://www.ebi.ac.uk/ols4) The European Molecular Biology Laboratory (EMBL) European Bioinformatics Institute ontology search interface reflects the agencies commitment to developing ontologies in the life science area.
+  * [Fairsharing.org](https://fairsharing.org/search?fairsharingRegistry=Standard) has a standards registry dedicated to workflow and ontology resources.

 More details on applying suitable ontologies to dataset standardization is provided in the [ontology](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Standardization/ontology.md) section.